bngayaban/Discord-Sound-Board/README.md

 - give users option to add their own files??
 - add other folders to scan besides ./Audio
 - add tag system and method for playing random song based on tag
+- batch convert audio to ogg, will probably use ffmpeg-normalize
+- setup file for installation

 ## Suggestions and modifications